Study the Relationship Between Human Interactions and Technology

-Human factors psychology is the blending of the disciplines of engineering and psychology.
-The Master of Science in Psychology with an Emphasis in Human Factors Psychology degree program at Grand Canyon University examines the interactions of humans and technological systems.
-The end goal is to maximize human well-being and system performance.
-Human factors psychology graduate programs prepare professionals to improve everyday human experiences and capabilities.
+The Master of Science in Psychology with an Emphasis in Human Factors Psychology degree program at Grand Canyon University (GCU) examines the interactions of humans and technological systems.
+The end goal of this program is to maximize human well-being and system performance.
+The human factors psychology emphasis blends the disciplines of engineering and psychology, which can prepare you to improve everyday human experiences and capabilities.

-The human factors master’s degree is offered by the College of Humanities and Social Sciences.
-Students examine current knowledge in psychology, sociology and communications to develop a keen understanding of information processing and retention.
-The rapidly growing subfield of human factors psychology enables professionals to consult on the design and improvement of products, equipment and environments in a way that optimizes human safety and capabilities.
+In this degree program offered by the College of Humanities and Social Sciences, you will examine current knowledge in psychology, sociology and communications to develop a keen understanding of information processing and retention.
+The subfield of human factors psychology enables professionals to consult on the design and improvement of products, equipment and environments in a way that optimizes human safety and capabilities.

-As a private, Christian university, GCU emphasizes the discussion of ethical considerations in this human factors master’s degree.
-Students will learn to critically think about ethical matters pertaining to psychological research and writing.
+As a private Christian university, GCU focuses on the discussion of ethical considerations in this MS in Psychology with human factors psychology emphasis.
+Students are taught to think critically about ethical matters pertaining to psychological research and writing.
 The program includes discussions of contemporary ethical issues in the field.

-Through rigorous coursework, students pursuing the Master of Science in Psychology with an Emphasis in Human Factors Psychology degree acquire advanced knowledge that can be immediately applied to the workplace.
-Some of the core program courses for this degree include the following:
+Through rigorous coursework, the MS in Psychology with an Emphasis in Human Factors Psychology program teaches advanced skills that can be immediately applied to the workplace.
+Some of the core competencies presented in this program are:

 - Differentiating among current perspectives and theories in psychology